Helping People Heal, Grow, and Flourish

 These are challenging times.
 Woman and men, girls and boys, suffering because of sexual assault and domestic violence.
 Teens and young adults burdened by anxiety and depression.
 And people who are beaten down, day after day, by racism, discrimination or poverty.
 And now, in the age of coronavirus, disparities are amplified.
 Grief and trauma are multiplied.

 Fortunately, there are places like Blanton-Peale.
 Blanton-Peale therapists walk with their clients through the challenges of life.
 They help them to heal, to grow, and to flourish.
-In 2019, we provided 37,000 sessions of affordable mental health care to 2,000 New Yorkers.
+In 2021, we provided 41,000 sessions of affordable mental health care to New Yorkers who needed it most.
 This includes talk therapy and complementary psychiatric services.
 Our goal is to help each person become their best self, the person they were born to be, and to find their own resilience.

 Blanton-Peale is a safe space for people dealing with trauma, anxiety, depression or thoughts of self harm.